John Cornelius Butler

-Biography
+Early life

 Butler was born in Buffalo, New York, on July 2, 1887.
 He attended the public schools of Buffalo and graduated from Buffalo's Central High School.

 Butler worked in businesses on Buffalo's Lake Erie waterfront, primarily as an electrician.
 He later became active in several unions, including the longshoremen's, grain elevator employees', and electrical workers'.

+Political career

 In 1941, Butler was elected to the U.S. House as a Republican in the special election held to fill the vacancy caused by the death of Pius Schwert.
 He served from April 22, 1941, until January 3, 1949.
 He failed to be reelected in 1948.
 After losing his seat, Butler was employed as sales manager for the Fire Equipment Sales Company and estimator for the Beacon Electrical Engineering and Construction Company, both of Buffalo.

 In 1950, Butler was again elected to the U.S. House, and he served from January 3, 1951, to January 3, 1953.
 Because his district was eliminated after the 1950 census, in 1952 Butler ran in the 42nd District, where he lost the Republican nomination to John R. Pillion.
 As a member of Congress, Butler was best known for his opposition to the Saint Lawrence Seaway, which he believed would have a detrimental effect on Buffalo's shipping and cargo handling industries.